ParthSareen/ParthSareen/README.md

 -  Incoming SWE Intern for Siri ASR at Apple, Previously at Tesla 🔋 🚗
 - 🔭 I’m currently working on a distributed file storage system
-- 🌱 I’m currently learning Go, Scala and improving my distributed systems knowledge!
+- 🌱 I’m currently learning Go, and improving my distributed systems knowledge!
 - 📫 How to reach me: https://www.linkedin.com/in/parthsareen/
 - 😄 Pronouns:He/Him
 - ⚡ Fun fact: I do Muay Thai 🥊 and play guitar 🎸